davelindqvist/reservation/README.md

 I used postgres for a few reasons.
 The first being that this is a database the reviewer is already familiar with.
 The second being that postgres can do [_a lot_](https://www.amazingcto.com/postgres-for-everything/) of things.
 I was successfully able to implement the PG_Cron extension within postgres.
 Of course, it didn't come without some headaches to get it to work.
 You will notice how I have a helper function called `pgCron`in `./api/src/helpers/pgCron.ts` to help continue initializing the database with the CRON job.

 One limitiation I found with PG_Cron is its granularity.
 The lowest unit of time is scheduled at the minute level.
 As a consequence, the requirement around reservations expiring may exceed past 59 seconds.
-In the grand scheme of things, I'd like to think the difference of 30 minutes to 30 minutes and 59 seconds isn't a big deal in the grand scheme of things.
+I'd like to think the difference of 30 minutes to 30 minutes and 59 seconds isn't a big deal in the grand scheme of things.
 (You will notice in `./database/init.sql` that the interval is `1 minutes` instead of `30 minutes`.
-This is for the sake of manually testing instead of waiting `30 minutes`.)
+This is only for manual testing instead of waiting `30 minutes` in a production setting.)

 Below is a screenshot of what you may see while testing this app